breatheco-de/content/src/content/how-to/react-global-context.md

 The following is a small example of how to use the global context and how to consume data in the different components of an application.

 #### 1. Create the Global Context

+First, create the global context, to create the global context use the `createContext()`  method of React and pass it as a parameter an initial value.

 ```jsx
 import { createContext } from "react";
 const NameContext= createContext(InitialValue);
 ```
-First, create the global context, to create the global context use the `createContext()`  method of React and pass it as a parameter an initial value.

 #### 2. Provide the Global Context

+Use the context `Provider` created to wrap the entire application, and pass the values you want to make accessible in the `value` prop.

 ```jsx
 export default function App() {
   const [Theme, setTheme] = useState("light")